History of the Boy Scouts of America: Japanese American Internment

+Program Changes

 In 1941, the Webelos rank was created for 11-½ year-old boys.
 The first Webelos badge used the emblem today known as the Arrow of Light and was worn on the left pocket flap.
 Den mothers became optional Cubbing leaders in 1936, eventually becoming a registered position in 1948.
 The Bob Cat rank was introduced in 1938 as the entry-level badge for a new Cub, with a pin for non-uniform wear.
 Until 1942, boys joining Cubbing at any age were required to work their way through the ranks, first earning Bob Cat, then Wolf, Bear and Lion, wearing only their current rank and arrow points.
 After 1942, Bob Cat became a joining rank, then the Cub Scout progressed to the next rank for his age level and all earned rank badges were worn.
 In 1945, the Cubbing program was renamed to Cub Scouts.
 1947 saw the uniform change from knickers to trousers.
 The age groups were changed to 8, 9 and 10 in 1949.
 Bob Cat became Bobcat around 1950.

 In 1949 the minimum age for a Boy Scout was lowered from 12 to 11 and adults were now proscribed from earning merit badges and youth ranks.

+Also in 1949, BSA consolidated the Senior Scout programs into Explorer Scouts.
+This did not include Sea Scouts and Air Scouts who remained distinct but were renamed Sea Explorers and Air Exploreurs.
+As part of this transition, the joining age was lowered to 14 instead of the previous 15 year requirement.
+This new version of the program included three awards: Bronze Award, Silver Award and Gold Award.

+Order of the Arrow, an Official Program

+In 1948, the Order of the Arrow became an Official Program of the Boy Scouts of America.
+It had gones through an extensive revision of its terminology to remove all Masonic terminology that could offend religious groups through the 1930s as a pre-requisite to being integrated to BSA.

+Second Wood Badge Attempt

+In 1948, after the war and following West's retirement, a second attempt to bring the Wood Badge to the US took place.
+A small committee put together a truly American Wood Badge syllabus using the Boy Scouts of America interpretation of the patrol method with the patrol names picked from birds and animals found in every State of the country" Eagle, Bob White, Fox, and Beaver.
+The first course took place at Schiff Scout Reservation from July 31 to August 8, 1948, with a second one taking place at Philmont Scout Ranch from October 2 to October 10, 1948.
+Until 1958, this was a mostly national course run but BSA's Volunteer Training Division.